-When determining Tax Court ratios, separate commercial and industrial ratios will be determined if those property types have at least 6 sales.
-However, if one of those property types does not have at least 6 sales, a combined ratio (PT 94) will be determined based on the combination of those property types.
-If one of the property types has at least 6 sales and the other does not, a ratio will be issued both for the property type with at least 6 sales and for the combination of the two property types.
+When determining Tax Court ratios, separate commercial and industrial ratios will be determined if each of these property types have at least 6 sales.
+However, if both of those property types do not have at least 6 sales, a combined ratio (PT 94) will be determined based on the combination of those property types.